unccd/Prais4-reporting-manual/SO2.md

 4. **Verify the results**: If Gini index or national data are used, rather than the default data on Proportion of population below the international poverty line, then Parties should consult with national experts to qualitatively assess the reliability of the estimates.
 Default data on the Proportion of population below the international poverty line has already been validated by national authorities through the SDG process.

-5. **Save form and make available for review**: Once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved thereby making it available for review by the UNCCD..
+5. **Save form and make available for review**: Once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved thereby making it available for review by the UNCCD.

 ### 2.1.7.
 Additional Resources